princyd/princyd.github.io/_posts/2018-10-06-to-plug-or-not-to-plug.md

 layout: post
 title:  "To Plug or Not to Plug"
 date:   2018-10-06
 excerpt: "I didn't use my laptop, phone, tablet, gaming systems, television, or radio for twenty-fours hours.
-How did it go?
-Well here's my reflection."
+How did it go?"
 tag:
 - Technology
 - Reflection